Recording class#

 Parameters:

-• interp_other_kind (str, optional) – Kind of interpolation applied on columns of other types.
-Defaults to "nearest".
+Kind of interpolation applied on columns of other types, Defaults to “nearest”.
+Only “nearest”, “previous”, and “next” are recommended.

 Returns: